jtv/libpqxx/include/pqxx/doc/datatypes.md

 ---------------------

 A struct template `pqxx::nullness` defines whether your type has a natural "null value" built in.
+For example, a `std::optional` instantiation has a value that neatly maps to an SQL null: the un-initialised state.

-If so, it also provides member functions for producing and recognising null values.
+If your type has a value like that, its `pqxx::nullness` specialisation also provides member functions for producing and recognising null values.

 The simplest scenario is also the most common: most types don't have a null value built in.
 There is no "null `int`" in C++.
-In that kind of case, just derive your nullness traits from `pqxx::no_null` as a shorthand:
+In that kind of case, just derive your nullness traits from `pqxx::no_null` as a shorthand:  This tells libpqxx that your type has no null value of its own.

 ```cxx
     // T is your type.